k-vaughn/NTCIP-8008/docs/commenter-responsibilities.md

     - **Title:** A short descriptive phrase to allow readers to quickly assess the comment
-    - **Description:** The details of the comment, especially those not captured in other fields of the tempalte.
+    - **Description:** The details of the comment, especially those not captured in other fields of the template.
 If you wish to work on the issue that you are submitting, you should indicate this in the description.
 However, you should not start this work until the issue has been triaged to ensure it fits with the overall project plan.
 When reporting a bug, the description